ldkngan/Python_E-Wallet_Transaction_And_Payment_Analysis/README.md

 Top Up transactions are the core driver of volume, while Payment transactions are high-frequency but lower in value.
 User behavior aligns with a wallet-first ecosystem.

 ### 📌 6.
 Of each transaction type (excluding invalid transactions): find the number of transactions, volume, senders and receivers.
+**Business Objective:** Evaluate the role and risk profile of each transaction type to inform differentiated operational, product, and risk management strategies.

 In [16]:
 ```python
 df_transaction[df_transaction["transaction_type"] != "Invalid Transaction"].groupby("transaction_type", as_index=False).agg({"transaction_id":"nunique",